dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 ThisfunctionstartsbyassigningtheUserNamepropertyoftheApplicationobjecttoavariablenamedFullName.Next,itusestheVBAInStrfunctiontolocatethepositionofthefirstspaceinthename.Ifthereisnospace,FirstSpaceisequalto 0,andFirstNameisequaltotheentirename.IfFullName does have a space, the Left functionextractsthetexttotheleftofthespaceandassignsittoFirstName.

-NoticethatFirstNameisthenameofthefunctionandisalsousedasavariablename  in thefunction.ThefinalvalueofFirstNameisthevaluethat’sreturnedbythefunction.Severalintermediatecalculationsmaybegoingoninthefunction,butthefunctionalwaysreturnsthelastvalueassignedtothevariablethatisthesame as the function’s name.
+NoticethatFirstNameisthenameofthefunctionandisalsousedasavariablename  in thefunction.ThefinalvalueofFirstNameisthevaluethat'sreturnedbythefunction.Severalintermediatecalculationsmaybegoingoninthefunction,butthefunctionalwaysreturnsthelastvalueassignedtothevariablethatisthesame as the function's name.

-All the examples in this chapter are available at this book’s website.
+All the examples in this chapter are available at this book's website.

 Working with Function Arguments

-Toworkwithfunctions,youneedtounderstandhowtoworkwitharguments.Anargumentisnotadisagreementbetweenvariables.Rather,it’sinformationthatispassedtothefunctionandthenusedbythefunctiontodoitsthing.
+Toworkwithfunctions,youneedtounderstandhowtoworkwitharguments.Anargumentisnotadisagreementbetweenvariables.Rather,it'sinformationthatispassedtothefunctionandthenusedbythefunctiontodoitsthing.

 ThefollowingpointsapplytotheargumentsforExcelworksheetfunctionsandcustomVBAfunctions: 338    PART 5  Putting It All Together